SuicaDavid/RomanNumerals/README.md

   I: 1,
 };
 ```
 However, I add the IV key between V and I to simplify the development.
 In addition, I extract the variable of max and mini number as class members to be shared with other methods which may be extended in the future.
+According to the question, I posit the maximum number is 3999 and the minimum number is 1.

 ```javascript